ExtensionOp Contract

 • compile_std_to_exec is responsible for: lowering the StdTensorOp::Extension variant to ExecOp::Extension, calling infer_output_meta for metadata population, and assigning last_use markers.
 It does not invoke backend kernels.

-• eager_exec / eager_emitter are responsible for: resolving inputs from the emitter’s tensor cache and calling eager_execute.
+• eager_exec / eager_builder are responsible for: resolving inputs from the builder’s tensor cache and calling the runtime-owned extension executor for extension ops.
+If no extension executor is available, extension execution is an error.

-• Extension impl (eager_execute) is responsible for: actual forward computation, backend selection, and device placement of outputs.
+• Extension runtime (ExtensionRuntime<B>) is responsible for: actual forward computation, backend use, runtime cache entries, and device placement of outputs.
 The core pipeline MUST NOT second-guess these choices.

 Rationale